Compiler Internals

 #Slot ID Assignment

-Elements receive a slotId (making them findable during hydration) when they have:
+Elements receive a slotId when they have:

 1. Event handlers (onClick, onInput, etc.)